AviatrixSystems/Docs/HowTos/transit_firenet_workflow_aws.rst

 Ping/Traceroute Test for FireNet Data Plane Verification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once control plane is established and no problems are found in security and routing polices, data plane validation needs to be verified to make sure traffic is flowing and not blocking anywhere.
+Once control plane is established and no problems are found in security and routing polices, data plane validation needs to be verified to make sure traffic is flowing and not blocked anywhere.

 There are multiple ways to check the data plane:
-    1. SSH to Spoke EC2 instance  (e.g. DEV1-VM) and ping other Spoke EC2 to instance (e.g PROD1-VM) to make sure no traffic loss in the path.
+    1. SSH to Spoke EC2 instance  (e.g. DEV1-VM) and ping other Spoke EC2 to instance (e.g PROD1-VM) to make sure there is no traffic loss in the path.
     2. Ping/traceroute capture can also be performed from Aviatrix Controller.
 Navigate to Troubleshoot > Diagnostics and perform the test.